openjs-foundation/standards/GOVERNANCE.md

 The following groups automatically have membership and can request to be added to the Github team:

-* OpenJS Foundation Voting Members
-* OpenJS Foundation Regular Members
+* OpenJS Foundation CPC Members
-* OpenJS Foundation Board of Directors
 * OpenJS Foundation Project Maintainers

 ## Team Meetings